animeshon/website-creators/README.md

-# Animeshon Artists Page
+# Animeshon Creators Landing Page

-This is the artists page with all the connection to mailchimp.
+This is the creators page with all the connection to mailchimp.

 # Build docker image

 ```
-docker build -t gcr.io/gcp-animeshon-general/artists-animeshon-com:latest .
+docker build -t gcr.io/gcp-animeshon-general/creators-animeshon-com:latest .
 ```

 # Push docker image to Google Container Registry